hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 between any 2 stms within the totality of all possible stms

 #### 5. The problem of the empirical basis

 ##### Perceptual experiences as empirical basis: psychologism
 - Trilemma: accept sci stms dogmatically vs justify them via stms (infinite regress) vs psychologism
-- Psychologism def
+- Psychologism def: the doctrine that stms can be justified not only by stms but also by perceptual exp
 - -> Science as the systematic presentation of our immediate convictions
 - -> Problem: scientific stms expressed in universals can never be justified

 ##### Concerning the so-called 'protocol sentences'
-- Protocol sentence def
+- Protocol sentence def: sentence which represents experiences

 ##### The objectivity of the empirical basis
 - Epistemology should focus on:
   - How we test sci stms by their deductive consequences